-Tucked away to the east and often overshadowed by its popular big sister or Napa, the historic town of Sonoma has all the makings of an idyllic weekend road trip — front porch farms stands and fresh, seasonal menus, sweeping vineyard landscapes for endless photo opps and even a miniature horse called “Peanut Butter” who strolls through town each day.
+Tucked away to the east and often overshadowed by its popular big sister or Napa, the historic town of Sonoma has all the makings of an idyllic weekend road trip — front porch farm stands and fresh, seasonal menus, sweeping vineyard landscapes for endless photo ops and even a miniature horse called “Peanut Butter” who strolls through town each day.

 And then there’s the wine.
 From award-winning Cabernet grown on Moon Mountain to elegant Pinot noir from the Carneros region, with all sorts of Rhone varietals in between, Sonoma juice is just as balanced, interesting and extraordinary, as it is approachable, much like its tasting rooms and its people.